tenzor7/zaiste.net/content/blog/2012-06_how_i_use_git_getting_info.md

 ![git diff](/assets/images/git-diff.jpg)

-There is an useful option called `--stat` which provides a summary for each file from `git diff`.
+There is a useful option called `--stat` which provides a summary for each file from `git diff`.
 It can be used for staged files as well.

 ```